ThomasOttosson/car-gamethomas/README.md

 ## Overall features

-* The game was created by using the programming language: Python.
+* The game was created with the programming language: Python.

 * The background color and the color of the numbers and letters was created with colorama in Python.